mpostol/OPC-UA-OOI/Networking/SemanticData/README_AMQPMapping.md

 For UADP message mapping if the AMQP frame size exceeds the **Container** limits it shall be broken into multiple chunks.

 The implementation choses packet and message size limits depending on the capabilities of the operating system or the capabilities of the device the application is running on.

-> MP NOTE It has been be reported to OPCF:
-> The PubSub specification says `AMQP Brokers have an upper limit on message size.
-The mechanism for handling `NetworkMessage` that exceed the Broker limits depend on the encoding.` Unfortunately, it is not clear which one limit is referred to: `
+The mechanism for handling `NetworkMessage` that exceed the max-message-size limits depends on the encoding.
+- For UADP: it shall be broken into multiple chunks as described in 7.2.2.2.4.
+- For JSON: it is not defined.

+>MP  NOTE:
 >
-> - `max-message-size`: the maximum message size supported by the link endpoint;
-> - `max-frame-size`: connection maximum frame size defined in the `open` performative;
+>This functionality is an open issue reported to OPC Foundation: [0004269: Part 14 PubSub Section 7.3.4 it is not clear how to deal with long messages.](https://opcfoundation-onlineapplications.org/mantis/view.php?id=4269);

+> MP NOTE
 >
-> The **Broker** role is not defined in the AMQP specification.
-It is only an example of the **Container**
->
-> TBD: How the more flag of the transfer performative shall be used. `2.6.14 Transferring Large Messages` shall be applied.

-> MP NOTE It has been be reported to OPCF:
+>It has been be reported to OPCF:
 >
 >For UADP encoding the specification requires:
 >